numenta/NAB/README.md

 known anomalies) that you would like to see incorporated into NAB.

-The NAB version will be updated whenever new data (and corresponding labels) is added to the corpus; NAB is currently in v1.0.
+The NAB version will be updated whenever new data (and corresponding labels) is added to the corpus or other significant changes are made.

 #### Additional Scores